Euphredes/Euphredes/README.txt

            Tour

-This text is two-story.
+This Ship is two-story.
 Belowdeck has four rooms, starting with AUTHORITY and ending with BOUNTIFUL.
 I just gave you, reader, a tour of the topdeck of